5 IoT outsourcing development trends 2023

 Securing IoT devices demands more than just securing that particular device.
 You'll have to build security protocols in the software application, and the network connections used to connect those devices.
 Any connected device is a potential security risk.

 The IoT application works even when connectivity to the cloud is affected and consumes less bandwidth by collecting and processing data locally.
 Decreased cloud participation reduces connectivity costs and allows for better security practices.
-2020 will see a wider adoption of such measures.
+2022 will see wider adoption of such measures.

-IoT outsourcing will grow as companies are finding it increasingly difficult to hire qualified staff to meet their product development needs.
+Outsourcing IoT development will grow as companies are finding it increasingly difficult to hire qualified staff to meet their product development needs.
 Outsourcing software needs help firms to bridge this skills gap by giving access to talent across the world.